-This project will involve molecular lab work, specifically the sequencing of DNA and genotyping microsatellites of North America’s most endangered bird.
+This project will involve molecular lab work, specifically the sequencing of DNA (wet lab work) and analysis (computer work).
 The Florida Grasshopper Sparrow (Ammodramus savannarum floridanus) is a rare bird endemic to south central Florida.
-It has been on decline for unknown reasons for the last 20 years, but in the last 5-10 years the rate of decline has increased and there are fewer than 200 breeding males in existence.
-This project seeks to examine the genetic diversity of Florida Grasshopper Sparrows and to compare that genetic diversity to samples taken 50 and 100 years in the past to see if the diversity today is much lower than it was in the past.
-The results of this work may shed light on the role of inbreeding and low genetic diversity in the decline of this unique species.
-If the student has molecular lab experience or skills, there is the potential for this to be a paid position.
+It has been on decline for known reasons for the last 20 years, but in the last 5-10 years the rate of decline has increased for unknown reasons and there are fewer than 200 breeding males in existence.
+This project seeks to evaluate the subspecies status of the bird to see if it warrants consideration as a full species.
+Students can work on the laboratory DNA sequencing or on the computer analysis of DNA sequences.
+Experience with DNA isolation and PCR is preferred.
+There is also an option to examine morphological data to find evidence for phenotypic differences, which will require some knowledge of/ability to learn statistics.

 - Skills/work involved